dvarilek/laravel-snap/README.md

 ### Capturing Related Attributes

-You can capture attributes from related models using the captureRelations method.
+Capturing attributes from related models stores them in the same snapshot with the attributes being prefixed by their relation path relative to the main model.
+This is done to avoid potential naming conflicts.

-Each relation is configured using a RelationDefinition:
+To capture related attributes you need to provide a RelationDefinition(s):
 ```php
 use Dvarilek\CompleteModelSnapshot\ValueObjects\{SnapshotDefinition, RelationDefinition}